hjcian/urlshortener-python/README.md

 - (500) internal error

 ### /getURL
-- give the token, backend will return the original URL to frontend for further use (e.g. redirect)
+- give the token, app will return the original URL to frontend for further use (e.g. redirect)
-- if token not exists, reply a 404 NOT FOUND

 ```shell
 curl --request POST \